common-voice/common-voice/CONTRIBUTING.md

 You can find configurable options, like the port CommonVoice is running on, in `/server/src/config-helper.ts`.
 Just create a `/config.json` with the config you want to override.

+If you want to work with login-related features (Profile, Dashboard, Goals, ...) you'll need to create an [Auth0](https://auth0.com/) account and put the data you get from it into the config (the keys are `AUTH0: { DOMAIN, CLIENT_ID, SECRET }`).

 #### Setting up Amazon S3 for development

 The Common Voice project uses S3 for voice clip storage.
 If you need help configuring